greenforge-labs/cake/cake/tests/README.md

 ./run_tests.sh                # Verify all tests pass
 ```

-The `accept_outputs.sh` script copies all `generated_output.hpp` files to their corresponding `expected_output.hpp` files across all test fixtures.
+The `accept_outputs.sh` script copies all `{fixture_name}_interface.hpp` files to their corresponding `expected_output.hpp` files across all test fixtures.
 Use this after making generator changes that affect output formatting or functionality.

 ## Dependencies